 Saira Hussain is a Senior Staff Attorney on EFF's civil liberties team, focusing on litigation at the intersection of racial and immigrant justice, government surveillance, and technology.
 Previously, Saira was a Staff Attorney in the Criminal Justice Reform Program at Advancing Justice - Asian Law Caucus (ALC), where she focused on disentangling federal immigration enforcement from local law enforcement through policy advocacy, litigation, and coalition-building.
 She started at ALC as a Berkeley Law Public Interest Fellow in the Immigrant Rights' Program, representing immigrants in deportation proceedings.
 Saira received her J.D. from UC Berkeley School of Law and her B.A. from UC Berkeley.
 She speaks Spanish and Urdu, and is an avid baker and yoga enthusiast.

-Rebecca Jeschke is EFF's Managing Director, helping to ensure that EFF can do its best work to fight for digital rights now and into the future.
-Formerly, Rebecca was EFF's Media Relations Director and a Digital Rights Analyst, fielding press requests on a broad range of issues including privacy, free speech, and intellectual property matters.
+Rebecca Jeschke is EFF's Chief Operating Officer, helping to ensure that EFF can do its best work to fight for digital rights now and into the future.
+Rebecca started with EFF back in 2005 as EFF's Media Relations Director and a Digital Rights Analyst, fielding press requests on a broad range of issues including privacy, free speech, and intellectual property matters.
 Her media appearances include Fox News, CNN, NPR, USA Today, New York Times, Washington Post, Associated Press, and Harper's Magazine, and she has been a presenter at South by Southwest.
-Before joining EFF in 2005, Rebecca worked in television and Internet news for more than ten years, including stints as an Internet producer for CBS 5 in San Francisco and as a senior supervising producer for TechTV.
+Before joining EFF, Rebecca worked in television and Internet news for more than ten years, including stints as an Internet producer for CBS 5 in San Francisco and as a senior supervising producer for TechTV.
 She has also been a travel guide editor, an English teacher in the Dominican Republic, and a worker on a "slime line" gutting fish in Alaska.
 Rebecca is on the Board of Directors of Alameda Family Services.

 Aaron directs grassroots outreach for EFF's Development Team.
 He started in nonprofit development by managing membership at the New England Aquarium in Boston, and in donor operations at the Perkins School for the Blind.
 Upon returning to wonderful California, Aaron had the privilege of growing EFF's membership program for over eight years before becoming the team director.
 Aaron's interest in human rights and civil liberties crystallised during his years working with visitors at the Japanese American National Museum in Los Angeles' Little Toyko, which educates the public about the unconstitutional incarceration of Japanese Americans during WWII.
 He still carries the spirit of "gaman" perseverance everywhere he goes.
 He enjoys 70s and/or artsy foreign horror, cake sculpting, and generally making things out of other things.